Hearty Beef Soup + Video

 • 1 tablespoon dried Italian seasoning

-• 3 cups chopped baby carrots, bite-size pieces
+• 3 cups chopped baby carrots, about 12 ounces, bite-size pieces

 Instructions